 Minn.
 Stat.
-Section CHARTER SCHOOLS Yes No Workpaper Reference § 118A.03, subd.
+CHARTER SCHOOLS Workpaper Section Yes No Reference § 118A.03, subd.
 3 C. Collateral pledged must equal at least ten percent more than the uninsured and unbonded amount on deposit.
 The depository may, at its discretion, furnish both a bond and collateral aggregating the required amount.
 If a bond was used or standby letters of credit issued by Federal Home Loan Banks were pledged, was the amount of excess deposit less than or equal to the amount of the bond or standby letters of credit?
 2. If other collateral was pledged, was the amount of collateral at least ten percent more than the uninsured amount on deposit?
 [12 U.S.C. § 1823(e)] D. Assignment [Federal Statutory Requirements] 1.
 Was the written assignment approved by the depository's board of directors or loan committee?
-2. Was the assignment an official record of the depository?
+2. Was the assignment an official record of the depository? § 118A.03 E. If the charter school used a sweep account, did the timing of the sweep take place so that all amounts on deposit at the end of the banking day were protected by deposit insurance, bond, or pledged collateral?